 For a number of years, programs have been required to collect, analyze, and use data for program improvement purposes as part of the accreditation system.
 Data must have included both candidate assessment and program effectiveness data.
 This expectation continues in the current system.
 The Commission is seeking to provide transparency, to enhance the use of data in accreditation decisions, and to make the types of data collected be more consistent across programs.
 In 2016-17, the Commission established the infrastructure for the Accreditation Data System (ADS).
 In addition, staff worked with representatives from educator preparation programs to identify some of the data elements that will be submitted on an annual basis.
 In fall 2017, the Commission began implementation of this system with institutions submitting some limited data such as enrollment and completion data, number and types of pathways offered by the institution, admissions requirements, and candidate demographic information.
 The Commission has built upon this system with examination pass rates and survey data results as well as the inclusion of data visualizations that are used by accreditation teams and institutions.
-The Commission anticipates continuing to improve this system over time by include additional outcomes data including candidate performance assessment data.
+The Commission has been continuously augmenting this system and last year began including some performance assessment data.